gitguige/gym-FI/README.md

-This is the environment of faultinjection experiment.
+##This is the environment of faultinjection experiment.

-To install this envirmont please first install the 'openai gym':
+To install this envirmont please first install the `openai gym`:

 ```bash
 git clone https://github.com/openai/gym.git